 potential investors, funders and various stakeholders with an MVP (minimum viable product).

 which includes but not limited to Programme Alumni.

-Please take note of the timelines for the sixth Jamlab Accelerator Programme.
+Please take note of the timelines for the seventh Jamlab Accelerator Programme.

-Accelerator open call for applications from startups in sub-Saharan Africa
+Accelerator open call for applications from startups in Africa

 Submission deadline for applications is 17:00 (Central African Time).

 12 – 13 June

 This is the last day of the six month programme.